TomasKovyKovacik/B-OOP-2022-Knihy/README.md

 ## Evaluation

-You can get 15 points for this assignment. **The program must be able to compile, otherwise 0 points are given for the assigment**.
+You can get 15 points for this assignment.
+5 points are given for following OOP principles and correctly using the Spring framework (in this assignments more than 5 points can be deduced for mistakes).
+10 points are given when your code passes all the automated tests.
+0 points are awarded for the first 14 passing tests, all additional passing tests are worth 0,33 points. **The program must be able to compile, otherwise 0 points are given for the assigment**.

 The github pipeline checks whether the program can be compiled.
 The main focus during grading is put on object-oriented approach and OOP principles used by the solution.